Charles Darwin: Religious views

 Darwin remained close friends with the vicar of Downe, John Brodie Innes, and continued to play a leading part in the parish work of the church, but from c.
 1849 would go for a walk on Sundays while his family attended church.
 He considered it "absurd to doubt that a man might be an ardent theist and an evolutionist" and, though reticent about his religious views, in a letter to John Fordyce in 1879, he wrote that "I have never been an atheist in the sense of denying the existence of a God. – I think that generally ... an agnostic would be the most correct description of my state of mind".

+At other times he believed in a First Cause, citing: This follows from the extreme difficulty, or rather the impossibility, of conceiving this immense and wonderful universe, including man with his capacity for looking far backwards and far into futurity, as the result of blind chance or necessity.
+When thus reflecting I feel compelled to look to a First Cause having an intelligent mind in some degree analogous to that of man; and I deserve to be called a Theist.
+This conclusion was strong in my mind about the time, as far as I can remember, when I wrote the Origin of Species; and it is since that time that it has very gradually with many fluctuations become weaker. [...]
+I cannot pretend to throw the least light on such abstruse problems.
+The mystery of the beginning of all things is insoluble by us; and I for one must be content to remain an Agnostic.

 The "Lady Hope Story", published in 1915, claimed that Darwin had reverted to Christianity on his sickbed.
 The claims were repudiated by Darwin's children and have been dismissed as false by historians.